 The honest answer is no, not really.

-If you need a complete Blackout blind, then there are special types of blinds that are available.
-These usually are roller blinds with side channels, so the fabric glides down the side channels, keeping the light out.
+If you need a complete Blackout Blind, then there are special types of Blinds that are available.
+These usually are Roller Blinds with side channels, where the fabric glides down the side channels, keeping the light out.

-Venetian Blinds – Whether Fauxwood (PVC), Wood or Aluminium they are all basically the same.
-Light will show through the holes in the slats (where the operation cords go), down the sides between the walls and the side of the slates and between the slats when they are closed.
+Venetian Blinds – Whether Faux Wood (PVC), Wood or Aluminium they are all basically the same.
+Light will show through the holes in the slats (where the operation cords go), down the sides between the walls and the side of the slats and between the slats when they are closed.

 Vertical Blinds – In my honest opinion, no, not if you need to block a lot of light out.
-Although companies do offer “Blackout” fabric, light penetration happens all over the area the blind covers.
-Below the track and above the top of the louvers, down the sides between walls and fabric, at the bottom of the louvers and window ledge, plus between the louvers when they are closed.
-The louvers or slats lay on top of each other in the closed position and as they are not one piece of fabric (like a roller blind) light will seep through between them.
+Although companies do offer “Blackout” fabric, light penetration happens all over the area the Blind covers.
+Below the track and above the top of the louvres, down the sides between walls and fabric, at the bottom of the louvres and window ledge, plus between the louvres when they are closed.
+The louvres or slats lay on top of each other in the closed position and as they are not one piece of fabric (like a Roller Blind) light will seep through between them.

-Roman Blinds – We recommend all Roman blinds should have a Blackout lining on them, not only to keep light out, but to protect the front fabric from fading and so that the operational rods and cords are not visible through the fabric when the blind is down.
-If a recess is straight and true, if possible, have the blind installed inside the recess and there will only be a 3mm gap either side between the walls and fabric.
+Roman Blinds – We recommend that all Roman Blinds should have a Blackout lining on them, not only to keep light out, but to protect the front fabric from fading and also that the operational rods and cords are not visible through the fabric when the Blind is down.
+If a recess is straight and true, if possible, have the Blind installed inside the recess then there will only be a 3mm gap either side between the walls and fabric.

-Perfect Fit Blinds – We have found these are approximately 97% Blockout blinds, but only with Cellular Blockout Pleated fabrics.
-On a South facing window, with the sun shining brightly, the only bit of light that shows are through the corner covers, which there is a work around we have discovered.
+Perfect Fit Blinds – We have found these are approximately 97% Blockout Blinds, but only with Cellular Blockout Pleated fabrics.
+On a South facing window, with the sun shining brightly, the only bit of light that shows are through the corner covers, for which we have found a way around.
 Perfect Fit Venetian and standard Pleated fabrics do not offer as much light blockage.
-Also, you can get Perfect Fit as a Roller blind option, but we do not offer those, so I cannot comment on them.